axem-solutions/dem/docs/development_environments.md

 ![organization](wp-content/organization.png){: .center}

-The members can list the available Development Environments in the organization with the `dem list --all --env` command.
+The members can list the available Development Environments in the organization with the following
+command:
+`dem list --all --env`

-By default the dem has the axem registry registered.
+By default, the dem has the axem registry registered.
 The Development Environments provided by axem can be installed for free.

 !!! warning